adunning/dissertation/07-works.md

 #### Manuscript {.unnumbered}

-London, Lambeth Palace Library, 421, fols 124va–7ra (s. xiii^in^), twenty-eight short questions.
+- Lambeth, Palace Library, 421, fols 124va–127ra (s. xiii^in^), twenty-eight short questions.

 Quotations from a work with this title in *Sol meldunensis*, with an expanded text.